 Pros:

-- * Direct access to Town Square's outdoor park, cinema, and 150+ dining and retail options without casino crowds
+- Direct access to Town Square's children's park, outdoor dining, and family-oriented retail without driving onto the Strip

 Cons: